-If you have public and private network interface cards (NICs) on a single Windows computer and they are not in the correct order, then you might experience problems with any configuration (Oracle Enterprise Manager, for example) that uses gethostname.
+If you have public and private network interface cards (NICs) on a single Windows computer and they are not in the correct order, then you might experience problems

 If the private NIC is seen first by Windows, then a gethostname call will return the hostname of the private interconnect.
 Whichever tool is calling gethostname will have configuration or connectivity problems stemming from this non-public network information.